Data Analytics In Hospitality Industry

 1. Guest Identification Reports

-In the realm of hospitality, there is no denying that the guest reigns supreme.
-As such, every hotel must place its guest report at the forefront of its priorities.
-From marketing tactics to crafting bespoke experiences that leave an indelible mark on their memory, hoteliers must take a strategic approach to segment their guests based on key criteria such as age, family background, income, hobbies, and previous purchases.
+From marketing tactics to crafting bespoke experiences that leave an indelible mark on their memory, hoteliers must take a strategic approach to segment their customer data based on key criteria such as age, family background, income, hobbies, and previous purchases.

-To truly understand the needs and desires of their target audiences, hoteliers can leverage the power of data analytics.
 By mining historical booking data, chat logs, reviews, and social media comments, they can create insightful segmented guest reports that reveal valuable insights into what makes their guests tick.
-Armed with this knowledge, they can then tailor their services and offerings to exceed guest expectations and set themselves apart from the competition.

 2. Transaction Reports